tahir19-fm/EmoEase/README.md

 - [ ] Feature to add and connect with doctors and get appoinments.
 - [ ] Enhancing the login page
 - [ ] Add feature to reminder screen.
-- [ ] Add chat feature for diffrent users.
+- [ ] Add chat feature for users.
 - [ ] Add option to upload photo and video while mood recording.
 - [ ] Improve exercise features and add timings and musics during exercise.
 - [ ] Improve Account section and add multiple languages.
 - [ ] Write Unit Test

+## Contributing

+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Any contributions you make are **greatly appreciated**.

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+Refer to this [article](https://medium.com/geekculture/a-quick-guide-to-create-a-pull-request-on-github-80fc081b8a80) if you have any difficulty in making pull request

+# Contact

+Tahir Majid - tahir19.fm@gmail.com , [Linkedin](https://www.linkedin.com/in/tahir-majid-213a2222a/)